Psychedelic therapy begins in Colorado, causing tension between conservatives and veterans

 This week, companies and people will be able to apply for licenses to administer the mind-altering drug, though treatment will likely not be available for some months as applications are processed.

 Colorado joined Oregon in legalizing psilocybin therapy, though the drug remains illegal in most other states and federally.
 Over the last year, a growing number of Oregon cities have voted to ban psilocybin.
-While Colorado metros cannot ban the treatment under state law, several conservative cities have worked to preemptively restrict the so-called “healing centers.”
+While Colorado metros cannot ban the treatment under state law, several conservative cities have worked to preemptively restrict what are known as “healing centers.”

-At a city council meeting in Colorado Springs this month, members were set to vote on extending the state prohibition on healing centers from 1,000 feet to 1 mile from certain locations, such as schools.
+At a City Council meeting in Colorado Springs this month, members were set to vote on extending the state prohibition on healing centers from 1,000 feet (305 meters) to 1 mile (1.6 kilometers) from certain locations, such as schools.
 From the lectern, veterans implored them not to.

 “We have an opportunity to support veterans, and it’s a really easy one to say ‘Yes’ to,” said Lane Belone, a special forces veteran who said he’s benefited from his own psychedelic experiences.
 Belone argued that the restrictions effectively limit the number of centers and would mean longer waiting lists for the treatment.